Not Accepting Guests

 I'm a bit of a hippie-geek, if that's a thing - but mostly I just want everyone to have the same opportunities that I - as a straight, white, able-bodied, male - have.
 I don't think that's radical, but some people do.

 I wouldn't say I'm "interested" in DIY and repairing stuff, but I also hate throwing things out or replacing them - I've learned to fix everything from speakers, to headphones, to space heaters and clothes.
-If you surf with us, you can enjoy the fruits of my labours - a brilliant surround sound system made entirely of salvaged and refurbished Paradigm speakers.
+If you surf with me, you can enjoy the fruits of my labours - a brilliant surround sound system made entirely of salvaged and refurbished Paradigm speakers.

 ...
 Did I mention that I'm a nerd?